- Release date: Late 2021

 Two elements of Alder Lake stand out as being most likely to cause issues.
 Firstly, there is the whole thorny subject of getting the two different types of cores working efficiently together, with a healthy dollop of Windows scheduler magic needed as well.

-Intel has just released its Rocket Lake CPUs on the Desktop, and Tiger Lake-H is expected to pounce this side of summer, so it doesn't feel like Intel needs to rush Alder Lake out.
+Intel has just released its Rocket Lake CPUs on the Desktop, and Tiger Lake-H just pounced this side of summer, so it doesn't feel like Intel needs to rush Alder Lake out.
 With a brand new way of working, getting the performance and efficiency right is hopefully more important.

 Intel Alder Lake specifications